Ways To Get Some Quick Social Contact When You're Feeling Really Lonely And Isolated

 A good thing about Meetup.com is that you there's always a variety of events you can attend on short notice.
 If you need a hit of social contact you can see what's going on that day and pick something.

-If you're feeling shy on top of being lonely, you can go to more-comfortable gatherings like a board game meet up, where the focus is on playing the game and you're under less pressure to keep a conversation going with everyone.
+If you're feeling shy on top of being lonely, you can go to more-comfortable gatherings like a board game meet up, where the focus is on playing the game and you're under less pressure to keep a running dialogue going with everyone.

 Show up at a drop-in class or event